trinitytakei/tech-and-tao-with-trinity-takei/content/blog/book_review_256_bloghacks_by_yegor_bugayenko.md

 title = "Book Review: 256 Bloghacks by Yegor Bugayenko"
 +++

-Author’s TL;DR: _This book summarizes my experience of blogging for two and a half years, growing from zero to 60,000 unique visitors a month at www.yegor256.com; all dirty secrets revealed._
+Author’s TL;DR: _This book summarizes my experience of blogging for two and a half years, growing from zero to 60,000 unique visitors a month at www.yegor256.com; all dirty secrets revealed!_

 My TL;DR: LOVED it!
 Easily 5/5.
 Read my detailed review below to find out why.